 Like me, you may have assumed Buddhism was such a happy religion.
-Until I discovered Buddhist Hell, deep in the South of Sri Lanka, I figured that Buddhist temples were full of kind, enlightened, robe-wearing folks, living out their days in this world performing good deeds, and getting a stack of good karma to boot.
-From a Western perspective, brand-Buddhism is pacifism, tranquility, and paying a hundred bucks to see the Shaolin Monks world tour.Unfortunately, visiting Sri Lanka, one of the most stunning island nations on the entire planet, has taught me everything I never wanted to know about Buddhism.
+Until I discovered Buddhist Hell, deep in the South of Sri Lanka, I figured that Buddhist temples were full of kind, enlightened, robe-wearing folks, living out their days on this world performing good deeds and racking up good karma.
+From a Western perspective brand-Buddhism is pacifism, tranquillity, and paying a hundred bucks to see the Shaolin Monks world tour.Unfortunately, visiting Sri Lanka (one of the most stunning island nations on the entire planet) taught me everything I never wanted to know about Buddhism.

-Like all religions, Buddhism has a special dark place where people just don’t want to end up in this life, or any other.
+Like all religions, Buddhism has a special dark place where people really don’t want to end up, after their life is over.
 Buddhists refer to it as “Naraka” or “Niraya”.
 You may know it as “hell”.
-One artists vision of this tormented and gruesome place is on display inside the Buddhist temple named Wewurukannala Vihara, in the town named Dikwella.
-And the Buddhist version of hell, makes your version of hell seem like not such a terrible place.
+In the town named Dikwella, one artists vision of this tormented and gruesome place is on display, inside the Buddhist temple named Wewurukannala Vihara.
+Note: the Buddhist version of hell probably makes your version of hell seem not so bad.

 Buddhists have developed a complex, and rather specific, number of hell’s and punishments.
 There’s sixteen hells.
-A small sample includes “Nirarbuda”, a place where miscreant beings roam around a dark, frozen plain surrounded by icy mountains, where bodies blister from the icy cold, and are covered in blood and pus.Or maybe “Samghata”, where the residents are continually crushed by huge rocks until they are nothing but a bloody jelly.
-The rocks then move apart, the being is restored, and the brutal process is repeated.
-For precisely 10.0368 trillion years.
+A small sample includes “Nirarbuda”, a place where miscreant beings roam around a dark, frozen plain surrounded by icy mountains, where bodies blister from the icy cold, and are covered in blood and pus.
+“Samghata”,is where the residents are continually crushed by huge rocks until they are nothing but bloody jelly.
+This continues for precisely 10.0368 trillion years, the rocks then move apart, the being is restored, but the brutal process is then repeated for another 10.0368 trillion years.

-Other Buddhist hell’s are a mixed bag of flesh eating animals, a lot of blood and guts, fire, and weaponry of various ingenuity.No matter which one is your favourite Buddhist Hell, down in Dikwella they’re all gruesome, and the wifi sucks.
-And of course, more hell’s are actively being discussed by those Buddhists for whom sixteen hells is simply not enough.
+Lesser-known Buddhist hells are a mixed bag of flesh eating animals, blood, guts, fire, and weaponry of various ingenuity.No matter which one is your favourite Buddhist Hell, down in Dikwella they’re all gruesome, and the wifi sucks.
+Personally, I liked the stabbing hell, where red-hot-spears are inserted into the body until fire comes out of the nose.
+Of course, more hells are actively being discussed, by those Buddhists for whom sixteen hells is simply not enough.

 Recently, Sri Lanka has suffered through a bloody civil war.
 Lasting 26 years, taking 100,000 lives, and ending less than five years ago, the war was won by the well equipped Buddhist soldiers.
 I know that sounds inflammatory, but it’s as true as saying that the American armed forces are Christian soldiers, or the Iraqi soldiers are Muslim soldiers.
 And nobody would really find that particularly inflammatory.
 The sad fact is, as with Christians and Muslims, many of the never-harm-an-insect Buddhists are very willing to kill humans of a different religion.

+Of course, Buddhists are capable of war, torture, terrorism, and killing.
 Buddhists hang at malls, and shop for designer labels.
 They scan the internet looking for information on the newest iPhone.
 In high-finance business dealings, they will rip you off.
-They’re violent, judgmental, tech-savvy, materialistic, racist, and rotten to the core.
+They’re violent, judgemental, materialistic, racist, and rotten to the core.
 Behind your back, they’ll laugh at you.
 To your face, they will lie.

 Buddhist Hell – Closing Thoughts on the Wewurukannala Vihara Temple in Dikwella, Sri Lanka